NiallOFGalway/pforcs-problem-sheet/README.md

 **NOTES**
 - This was an incredibly tricky task.
 Not that there was a huge amount of code, but from researching online, it appears that there were multiple ways to produce the same result.
 In the end, sticking with lecture notes / lab / video proved to be the most apropriate.
 Following the KISS analogy; "Keep it simple, stupid".
 - Once the correct regex pattern was found (which took some time), it worked perfect in VS Code, but when applied to .py and executed, the result was empty.
 This caused a LOT of head scratching.
 Eventually, the light-bulb lit and I realised that VS Code is not case sensitive, but Python is!
 (When I changed the get|post|head... to GET|POST|HEAD... it suddenly worked!
+- According to: https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods - There are 9 HTTP request methods.
+In the log file provided, only 2 were used (GET & POST), however, as that cannot be taken for granted, it felt safer to include all 9 request methods in the search pattern.

 **REFERENCES**